letsgogeeky/inception/README.md

 ## TODO:
-- write a script to replace static project name in www.conf in listen directive.
 - write a script to detect the version of php-fpm and pass it to CMD in dockerfile
 - wirte a script to generate nginx config instead of the static one to replace with env variables.